Pelvic Floor Dysfunction Complicates Sex— How Do I Tell My Date That?

 Advertisement

 Another tip: It sounds like you're making orgasming the end goal, which is an incredibly common source of anxiety in the bedroom.
-It’s amazing how much pressure it can take off when you focus more on “feeling pleasure” in general than “finishing.”
+It’s amazing how much pressure it can take off when you focus more on feeling pleasure in general than on "finishing".

 To help with the stress or pain that is distracting you during intimacy, I encourage you to incorporate these or any other practices that help you move back into your body.
-Listen to whether you’re actively craving this person Are you are feeling turned on by them?
-Or are you are having sex to make someone happy, to keep them around, or because you feel like you should want to?
+Listen to whether you’re actively craving this person.
+Are you feeling turned on by them?
+Or are you having sex to make someone happy, to keep them around or because you feel like you should want to?

 Advertisement

 One practice to try: Focus on parts of your body that feel good and breathe into those spots first, reminding yourself that you have safe places to connect to already.
 Test them solo during masturbation first, then later when connecting physically with someone else.
-Then, when you notice the pain, distraction, and anxiety go up, you will feel confident that you have a whole fanny pack of well-practiced skills you can use in a bind to bring you back to feeling safe in your body as you relax into getting to know someone else’s.
+Then, when you notice the pain, distraction and anxiety go up, you will feel confident that you have a whole backpack of well-practised skills you can use in a bind to bring you back to feeling safe in your body as you relax into getting to know someone else’s.
 I also recommend reading the book Freedom from Pain for exercises similar to this one.

 Chronic pain can feel like you are living in this silent, chaotic war with your own body.
 The tendency to avoid letting someone new in to join that battle makes sense.
 Especially if you're worried it could lead to more hurt.